The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Introduction and main results

+In 2006, Taubes obtained a breakthrough result which extended his celebrated correspondence between solutions of the Seiberg-Witten equations and $J$-holo\-morphic curves to the relative case.
+This enabled him to prove the Weinstein conjecture in dimension three~\cite{T1} and to establish the equivalence between monopole Floer cohomology and ECH shortly thereafter~\cite{T2}.
+A byproduct of this equivalence was the proof of Arnold's chord conjecture in dimension three~\cite{HT3}.

-This is the second in a series of papers devoted to proving the equivalence of Heegaard Floer homology and embedded contact homology.
-The goal of this paper and its sequel~\cite{CGH2} is to establish an isomorphism between the hat versions of the Heegaard Floer homology and embedded contact homology (abbreviated ECH) groups associated to a closed, oriented $3$-manifold $M$.
-The results of this paper were announced in \cite{CGH0}.
-The isomorphism between the plus version of Heegaard Floer homology and the usual version of ECH will be given in ~\cite{CGH3}.
+\s The goal of our series of papers \cite{CGH2}, \cite{CGH-I}, \cite{CGH-II}, \cite{CGH-III} is to prove the equivalence of Heegaard Floer homology and ECH.
+The first paper \cite{CGH2} can be viewed as a stand-alone paper.
+In this paper \cite{CGH-I} and the sequel~\cite{CGH-II}, we establish an isomorphism between the hat versions of the Heegaard Floer homology and ECH groups associated to a closed, oriented $3$-manifold $M$.
+This isomorphism is compatible with the splitting of Heegaard Floer homology according to Spin$^c$-structures and of ECH according to first homology classes. {\em For simplicity we will use $\F=\Z/2\Z$ coefficients (or coefficients in a module $\Lambda$ over $\F[H_2(M;\Z)]$) for both Heegaard Floer homology and ECH.} However, we expect the equivalence to hold over the integers.
+The isomorphism between the plus version of Heegaard Floer homology and the usual version of ECH will be given in ~\cite{CGH-III}.

+The results of this paper were announced in \cite{CGH1}.
+An isomorphism between monopole Floer homology and Heegaard Floer homology was proved, more or less simultaneously, by Kutluhan, Lee and Taubes~\cite{KLT1}--\cite{KLT5}.